How to Save Money on London Hotels for a 5 to 7 Night Stay (2026)

 • Serviced apartments and studio style stays.
 A kitchen and laundry can massively cut down food and laundry costs over seven nights.
 Cooking one meal a day and washing clothes once mid-trip can free up budget for experiences.

 • Student halls in summer.
-Student halls in summer are often centrally located with shared kitchens and laundry, and they open to the public when students are away.
+Student halls are often centrally located with shared kitchens and laundry, and they open to the public when students are away.
 Rooms are basic but functional, which can be perfectly fine if you are out all day.

 • Hostels with private rooms.
 Not all hostels mean bunk beds.
 Places like hostel private rooms and kitchens give you ensuite rooms, access to a communal kitchen and lower prices than many hotels.